Sport Club do Recife: Training Center

-The CT Presidente José de Andrade Medici, also known as CT do Leão, is the club's training center for the professional team and all youth levels. located in the city of Paulista, about 30 km from Recife, the site has a total area of 8 hectares (8,000 m2).
-Currently, the CT faces structural and access problems, mainly on rainy days.
+The CT Presidente José de Andrade Medici, also known as CT do Leão, is the club's training center for the professional team and all youth levels.
+Located in the city of Paulista, about 30 km from Recife, the site has a total area of 8 hectares (8,000 m2).
 The complex underwent major improvements in recent years, to prepare for the 2013 FIFA Confederations Cup and 2014 FIFA World Cup.

 The complex has 5 official fields, two hotels, a restaurant, a medical center, a gym, and dressing rooms.
-The training center was inaugurated on September 9, 2008.
+The training center was inaugurated on 9 September 2008.

 Symbols

-Motto

-Article 2 of the 1st chapter says- Sport Club do Recife will seek to maintain and elevate the crimson-black spirit, under the slogan Pelo Sport Tudo!
-(For Sport Everything!).

-The motto most likely has its origins that coincides with the onset of a war cry.

 Badge

 The first coat of arms had nothing to do with the current one.
-In one of the first statutes of the club the coat of arms was well defined: "On an anchor, bearing the date May 13, 1905 on the arm, supported by a pair of oars crossing a mast containing a croquette, a lifeguard, and in the center a football between a cricket stick and a tennis racket, crossed and surrounded by the letters SCR, with the body containing the phrase 'Sport Club Recife'.
+In one of the first statutes of the club the coat of arms was well defined: "On an anchor, bearing the date 13 May 1905 on the arm, supported by a pair of oars crossing a mast containing a croquette, a lifeguard, and in the center a football between a cricket stick and a tennis racket, crossed and surrounded by the letters SCR, with the body containing the phrase 'Sport Club Recife'.
 Soon, the number 1 badge represented all sports practiced by the club at the time, from cricket to spearfishing.

 However, the coat was seen as too complex, difficult to reproduce and did not contain the crimson-black colors.
 So in 1919 then President Arnaldo Loyo faced a challenge that was considered extremely difficult at the time: get Sport to Belém do Pará to play a series of five friendlies.

-The club achieved significant results, since at the time football in Pará was more developed than the Pernambuco one.
-These were the results: Sport 3–3 Remo-Paysandu Combination (March 23), Sport 3–2 Selecao Paraense (March 27), Sport 0–1 Paysandu (April 1), Sport 2–1 Remo-Paysandu Combination (April 3) and Sport 0–1 Remo (April 6).
+During the tour, Sport won three games and lost two.